-4.2 Results of the choice experiment
+4.2 | Results and discussion of the choice experiment

 We report simulated maximum likelihood estimates for the ML model (using 500 Halton draws) in Table 4.
 The negative and statistically significant ASC coefficient indicates that farmers generally prefer aggregated delivery of the ECF vaccine through the cooperative over the current delivery channels through individual public and private surgeons.
 To test if prior awareness of the vaccine and the information provided before the choice experiment may have biased farmers' choices, we also estimated a model with interaction terms between the ASC and awareness of the vaccine.
-Based on the results of this model, we do not find any evidence for such bias (table A2 in the appendix).
+Based on the results of this model, we do not find any evidence for such bias (Table S2 in the online supplementary material).

-Table 4: Simulated maximum likelihood estimates from the mixed logit model
+TABLE 4 Simulated maximum likelihood estimates from the mixed logit model.

-Vaccine trait Mean coefficient Derived S.D. coefficient Non-random parameters in the utility function ASC -6.66 (0.38) Price of the vaccine -6.12 (0.0.08) 0.73 (0.06) Random parameters in the utility function Check-off 0.66 (0.09) 1.67 (0.12) Vaccine administration at farmer's homestead 0.72 (0.08) 1.26 (0.11) Insurance discount of KES 300 0.17 (0.21) 1.41 (0.32) Insurance discount of KES 600 0.39 (0.21) 1.69 (0.34) Log-likelihood at start values -2569.65 Simulated log-likelihood at convergence -2279.49 Likelihood ratio test 606.03 (χ2 (15)) Halton draws 500 Number of observations 3,750
+Vaccine trait Mean coefficient Derived SD coefficient Non-random parameters in the utility funct ion ASC -6.66 (0.38) Price of the vaccine -6.12 (0.08) 0.73 (0.06) Random parameters in the utility function Check-off 0.66 (0.09) 1.67 (0.12) Vaccine administration at farmer's homestead 0.72 (0.08) 1.26 (0.11) Insurance discount of KES 300 0.17 (0.21) 1.41 (0.32) Insurance discount of KES 600 0.39 (0.21) 1.69 (0.34) Log-likelihood at start values -2569.65 Simulated log-likelihood at convergence -2279.49 Likelihood ratio test $606.03 (\chi^2 (15)) $ Halton draws 500 Number of observations 3750

-Notes: , , and represent statistical significance at 1%, 5%, and 10% levels, respectively.
+Note: \\\, \\ and \ represent statistical significance at 1%, 5% and 10% levels, respectively.
 Standard errors in parentheses.
+Abbreviations: ASC, alternative specific constant; SD, standard deviation.

-The price coefficient in table 4 is negative and statistically significant, implying that farmers prefer low vaccine prices over higher prices, as one would expect.
-In terms of the other vaccine package attributes, farmers exhibit a positive preference for a vaccine package that is paid through a check-off with the cooperative as opposed to paying upfront with cash.
+The price coefficient in Table 4 is negative and statistically significant, implying that farmers prefer low vaccine prices over higher prices, as one would expect.
+In terms of the other vaccine package attributes, farmers exhibit a positive preference for a vaccine package that is paid through a check-off with the cooperative as opposed to paying up front with cash.
 This can be explained by low liquidity among farmers and widespread credit constraints.
 In addition, payment through check-off tends to reduce farmers' exposure to the risk that a cow dies or has extremely low milk productivity.
-Other credit options, such as microfinance through savings and credit cooperatives, typically involve some form of guarantee beyond the milk income, for example, through cosigning of another member of the cooperative in addition to the member's savings in case of a default.
+Other credit options, such as microfinance through savings and credit cooperatives, typically involve some form of guarantee beyond the milk income, for example, through cosigning of another member of the cooperative in addition to the member's savings in case of default.

 The positive and statistically significant coefficient for the location of vaccine administration suggests that farmers prefer to have their animals vaccinated at their homestead as opposed to moving the animals to a common location in the village.
 As mentioned earlier, this result can be explained by reduced transaction costs for farmers and lower exposure of their animals to other diseases.
-Considering livestock insurance discounts, we only observe a positive and statistically significant preference for a discount of KES 600 on the insurance premium against mortality.
-This could suggest that farmers have limited interest in livestock insurance, such that a small discount on the insurance premium would not change their evaluation of the vaccination package.
-Indeed, uptake of livestock insurance is very low among Kenyan dairy farmers.
+Considering livestock insurance discounts, we observe a positive preference for a discount of KES 600 on the insurance premium against mortality.
+This coefficient is only marginally significant, whereas the coefficient for the KES 300 discount is statistically insignificant.
+These results suggest that farmers have limited interest in livestock insurance, such that a small discount on the insurance premium would hardly change their valuation of the vaccination package.
+Indeed, the uptake of livestock insurance is very low among Kenyan dairy farmers, mainly due to limited information and experience and high premium costs.
+Livestock insurers often charge 4% of the estimated value of animals per annum.
+More generally, the uptake of private agricultural insurance by farmers in Kenya is fairly low (Clarke, 2016; Kramer et al., 2023; Shee et al., 2021).